-Sensoji Temple - Sensoji Temple is an ancient Buddhist Temple and the oldest in Tokyo.
-The temple was originally founded in the 7th century.
-The temple adorns an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida River in Tokyo.
+Sensoji Temple - Sensoji is the oldest Buddhist Temple in Tokyo, having originally been founded in the 7th century.
+It is adorned with an image of the Buddhist Goddess Kannon, who was said to have been rescued by two fishermen from the Sumida River in Tokyo, and who is often worshipped as a goddess of compassion and mercy.